JoonHyeok-hozy-Kim/ai_paper_study/paper_study/0060_expectation_max/maximum_likelihood.md

 ## Concept) Maximum-Likelihood Estimation
 * Def.)
 Maximum-Likelihood Estimation
   * A means of estimating parameters of a distribution.
-  * Get the ML estimate of the parameter that maximizes the likelihood function.
+  * Get the ML estimate of the parameter $\theta$ that maximizes the likelihood function.
     * $\theta_{ML} = arg max_\theta \space l_x(\theta)$
 * Goal)
   * Determine the parameter $\theta$ for which the probability of observing the outcome $x=x_1, x_2, ..., x_N$ as high as possible.